sk1080/nvidia-kvm-patcher/README.md

 ### Troubleshooting

 1. If testsigning fails, make sure you are running Windows 10 x64, and have the WDK Installed
-2. If you ran the script without administrator priviledges, or the script otherwise generated the certificate but failed to complete the process, you will manually need to add the generated testsign.cer to trusted root certificates, using certmgr.
-Alternatively, you can delete the generated TestSign.cer, and remove any instances of SKSoftware using certmgr and run the script again.
-3. Windows will attempt to overwrite the driver using versions from windows update, you will want to blacklists these updates using Microsoft's tool: https://support.microsoft.com/en-us/kb/3073930
+2. Windows will attempt to overwrite the driver using versions from windows update, you will want to blacklists these updates using Microsoft's tool: https://support.microsoft.com/en-us/kb/3073930
-4. Having another problem?
+3. Having another problem?
 File an Issue.
 I would love some feedback on my crappy script.

 ### OS Support